Think Reusable Bulky Items Should Be Free to Dispose?

 - 3 min read

-This means older bulky items, even if in perfect condition, often have zero resale value — which is why “can sell?” or “can someone take for free?” often ends with disappointment.
+Even perfectly usable bulky items often have little to no resale value, which is why “can sell?” or “someone take for free?” usually ends in disappointment.

-At Junk Value, we handle all kinds of household junk responsibly and professionally so that homeowners don’t get stuck with oversized items they can’t move or sell.
+At Junk Value, we handle all household junk responsibly and professionally, so homeowners don’t get stuck with oversized items they can’t move or sell.

 Because most modern Singapore homes are smaller and cannot fit older bulky pieces.
 Even if your item works fine, there may be no demand, no space, or no access for movers to collect it for free.